bens4lsu/theskinny-publish/Content/blog2/bennys-book-list-the-know-it-all.md

 Last night, I was reading in the P's.
 In the midst of his comments for **Plato**, he dismisses some notion of Plato's that there is a separate universe where everything exists in its "ideal" state.
 After a couple of examples of why this is "hogwash" (good word there), he uses the ideal of personal beauty as an example.

 <blockquote>And what of beauty?
-Anyone who says that it's eternal needs to take a look at the stone cutting they show in the *Britannica* representing Helen of Troy, the great beauty of her day.
+Anyone who says that it's eternal needs to take a look at the stone cutting they show in the <i>Britannica</i> representing Helen of Troy, the great beauty of her day.
 She looked like a drag queen in need of a nose job.
 Today, that Helen of Troy wouldn't make it past a local Miss ZBroccoli pageant, much less Miss Universe.
 She wouldn't launch a dinghy today.</blockquote>

 I'm a little bit disappointed in one thing.
 I hit an entry one day recently where he used the phrase "va-va-voom."
 You know -- the goofy phrase that old men used to say when they would see a good looking woman.
 I had just mentioned that I was going to start trying to bring back "va-va-voom" and lo and behold, here it is in a popular book.
 Now I will get none of the credit when this term comes back as a full blown popular expression.